Recompose: Safety

 To prove natural organic reduction as safe and effective, Recompose participated in a study with Western Washington University designed and managed by soil scientist Lynne Carpenter-Boggs.
-Six donors participated in the study and Boggs indicated the result "was clean, rich, odorless soil that passed all federal and state safety guidelines for potentially hazardous pathogens and pollutants, such as metals".
+Six donors participated in the study and Boggs, who is working for recompose as a paid advisor, indicated the result "was clean, rich, odorless soil that passed all federal and state safety guidelines for potentially hazardous pathogens and pollutants, such as metals".

-Legalization

-Washington State is the first state to legalize natural organic reduction.
-SB 5001, which went into effect on May 1, 2020.
-Governor Jay Inslee signed the bill which passed with bipartisan majority: 80-16 in the House and 38-11 in the Senate.
-A similar bill will be considered in the state of Colorado in 2020.

-In California, Assemblywoman Cristina Garcia (D-Bell Gardens) introduced Assembly Bill 2592 to allow for human composting.